Table of Contents

 - Final clean and inspection

-4. Why You Need One
+4. Why You Need a Checklist

 If it wasn’t already apparent, you need a moving checklist when you are moving homes, apartments, or residences.
 According to the U.S. Department of Transportation, every year, nearly 35 million Americans move homes or apartments.
 Additionally, in 2012, the Federal Motor Carrier Safety Administration (FMCSA) reported over 3,100 consumer complaints about household goods movers, a statistic that has been steadily increasing over the years.